 All you need to prove is that the party was responsible for your injury, and you sustained damages.
 Strict liability is often used in product liability cases.
 For example, if you prove that a product was defective and you were injured, you could recover compensation for your damages without proving negligence or intent.

-What Types of Damages Can You Recover for an Accident Case?
+What Types of Damages Can You Recover in an Accident Case?

 The types of damages included in most personal injury claims are: